googlearchive/k8s-service-catalog/gce-k8s-cluster.md

   `gcloud version`.
 * [Create a new GCP project] to avoid config collisions with existing projects.
 Make sure the project is [billable].
-* Use a `@google.com` account for authentication, since the GCP broker API below is only enabled for Google accounts.
-  Specifically:
-  * `gcloud auth` must be done in context of that Google account.
-  * Also, the GCP project must list said account as one of its owners.

 ## Crucial environment variables